rtfpessoa/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version, copy the dotfiles to your home folder and install the brew and asdf tools.
+The bootstrapper script will pull in the latest version, copy the dotfiles to your home folder and install the brew and mise tools.

 ```bash
 git clone https://github.com/rtfpessoa/dotfiles.git && cd dotfiles && bash bootstrap.sh